Last updated on August 30, 2020

-Renters who pay less than 30% of their income on rent will 100% be wealthier than the homeowner stuck in a 30-year mortgage.
+What a bad deal.
+A renter who pays less than 30% of their income on rent will be 100% wealthier than the homeowner.

 - Deducting state and local taxes (SALT) has been limited to $10k.
-In high tax states, this can severely limit the deduction of property taxes
+In high tax states, this severely limits the deduction of property taxes

 - Mortgage interest deductions are now restricted to mortgages less than $750k (or $375k for single filers)

 No one tells you how much debt The American Dream actually requires.
 Whether it’s college, buying a home or using credit cards to go on vacation.
 The lifestyle adds up and doesn’t seem to bring the desired effects.

 I have no proof that homeowners are wealthier than renters, but anecdotally renters seem to be wealthier in spirit than homeowners.
 Too many people stay complacent in life because they have a mortgage to pay.
 Renters can jump at opportunities, move on a whim and stay flexible which is a desirable trait in every economy.

 - A tenant pays rent to occupy a property.